Price plummets 70%: How the AI computing power rental bubble burst?

 AMD and Intel Alternative Suppliers

-Declining GPU Utilization in the Web3 Space
+Decline in GPU Usage in the Web3 Field

 New public cloud H100 clusters entering the market face profitability challenges.
 If rental prices are set too low (below $2.25), they may not cover operating costs, leading to losses; if priced too high (at $3 or above), they may lose customers, resulting in idle capacity.
-Moreover, clusters entering the market later, having missed the early high prices ($4/hour), find it difficult to recover costs, putting investors at risk of unprofitability.
+Additionally, clusters entering the market later, having missed the early high prices ($4/hour), find it difficult to recover costs, putting investors at risk of unprofitability.
 This makes cluster investment very challenging and could even lead to significant losses for investors.

-Early entrants' earnings situation: Medium or large model creators who signed long-term rental contracts early have already recovered costs and achieved profitability.
+Profitability for early entrants: Medium or large model creators who signed long-term rental contracts early have already recovered costs and achieved profitability.

 Conclusion: Do Not Purchase Brand New H100s

 Investing in brand new H100 GPUs now is likely to result in losses.
 However, it may be reasonable to invest only in special circumstances, such as if a project can purchase discounted H100s, has low electricity costs, or if its AI product has sufficient competitiveness in the market.
-If you are considering investing, it is advisable to allocate funds to other areas or the stock market for better returns.
+If you are considering an investment, it is advisable to allocate funds to other areas or the stock market for better returns.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.